 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.8 Good practice The pharmacy team have robust safeguarding procedures in place and use these to safeguard vulnerable adults and children.
+Governance Standards met 1.1 Good practice The pharmacy team regularly record near misses.
+1.2 Good practice The pharmacy team regularly review the safety and quality of pharmacy services well.
 2. Staff Good practice 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive time to complete it.
 2.4 Good practice The pharmacy team members maintain a clear and embedded culture of openness, honesty and learning.
-2.5 Good practice The pharmacy team were comfortable raising concerns when necessary and kept an intervention log to demonstrate this.
 3. Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met 4.1 Good practice The pharmacy team increase the accessibility of high blood pressure detection services to their local population.
+Services, including medicines management Standards met 4.1 Good practice The pharmacy team increase the accessibility of medicines to their local population.
 5. Equipment and facilities Standards met N/A N/A N/A